ai4reason/vizar/docs/intro.md

 #### Full proof view

-In the full proof view the whole proof is displayed as an directed acyclic graph as an SVG image with hyperlinks.
+In the full proof view, the whole proof is displayed as a directed acyclic graph as an SVG image with hyperlinks.
-The leaves correspond to assumptions (displayed blue) and all the edges can be followed to the final node representing the contradiction `⊥`.
+The leaves correspond to assumptions (displayed in blue) and all the edges can be followed to the final node representing the contradiction `⊥`.
 Clicking on any node will take you to a detailed description of the corresponding proof step.